 - What is your best dating advice?

-Back up Your Stance
+Back Up Your Stance

+Trying to start dating with strict parents can feel difficult.
 If your parents disagree with you about when and how you can start dating, come prepared with some facts to back up your side.
 Listen to their preferences, then share that you've done some research they might find interesting.

 - The average girl starts dating at age 12 and a half while boys start at 13 and a half.

 - Dating means different things to different people.
-Kids today go on group dates, simply spend time chatting on the phone or online, or interact at school only.
+Kids today go on group dates, spend time chatting on the phone or online, or interact at school only.